 The fact that the Neanderthal were able to develop unique DNA also adds some evidence to the theory of evolution.

 I don’t think it’s unreasonable to suggest that if they continued in isolation, these differences would’ve continued to mount.
 We can extrapolate that, if left alone, these changes would’ve continued to accumulate.
 Just a 5% difference in DNA would make these once-humans as genetically different from us as the chimpanzee.
 Presumably this would make us no longer able to interbreed, making them a different species of man.

 If a modern human can become 5% different, is it all that absurd to believe that chimps and humans could’ve diverged from a common ancestor, and evolved a 5% difference between them?

 The Problem with Old DNA

-But this raises yet another question, if all other hominids (Homo habilis, Homo heidelbergensis, Homo ergaster, etc.) were also nothing more than different races from Babel, why can’t we reconstruct their DNA?
-If they’re no older than Neanderthal, this shouldn’t be a problem.
-(Ditto for dinosaurs and other extinct creatures).
+But this raises yet another question: if all other hominids (Homo habilis, Homo heidelbergensis, Homo ergaster, etc.) were also nothing more than different races from Babel, why can’t we reconstruct their DNA?
+If they are no older than Neanderthal, this should not be a problem.
+(And that also goes for dinosaurs and other extinct creatures.)

 If the Bible is true, it would be nice if it mentioned:

-- How Adam’s offspring finally rediscovered their long-lost Neanderthal cousins and began to interbreed.
+- how Adam’s offspring finally rediscovered their long-lost Neanderthal cousins and began to interbreed, and

-And while this would be nice, I really can’t fault the Bible too much for not mentioning it, it’s just another suspicious omission.
-If I find fault anywhere, it’s with the Biblical timeline, and with the fact that we’re digging up Neanderthals and not Nephilim giants, certainly doesn’t bode well for the Bible’s version of early human history.
+And while this would certainly be nice (and impressive), I can’t fault the Bible for not mentioning it, it’s just a curious (and somewhat suspicious) omission.
+But the fact that we’re digging up Neanderthals, and not Nephilim giants, certainly doesn’t bode well for the Bible’s version of early human history.